6 minute read

 I have heard horrific stories of pets getting injured when traveling by car.
 Here are some things you should NOT do when traveling in a car with your pet for their safety and for yours.

 • Do not let your pets roam around freely in the car.
-They can distract and obstruct the driver, which can cause an accident.

 Help Them Get Comfy and Safe